sslover/node-express-api-boilerplate/readme.md

 	npm start

+However, a slight annoyance here is that every time you change your code, you'll need to stop (Ctrl+c) and restart your server.

+A better option is to auto restart your server after you make some changes to your code.
+To do this, install **Nodemon**.
+[Nodemon](https://github.com/remy/nodemon) will watch your files and restart the server for you.

+Install Nodemon.
+In Terminal type,

+	npm install -g nodemon

+Then, you can start the app with:

+	nodemon start

 12) Open web browser to <http://localhost:3000> to view the web app.

 13) Stop the web server press Ctrl+c in the Terminal window.